corydbonn/babyExperimentLibrary/README.md

 # babyExperimentLibrary
-This is a suite of python code for running custom infant experiments.
+This is python code I've used in creating stimuli for infant experiments.
 It depends on a working installation of psychopy.